tacobayle/tfVmwAkoK8sDemo/README.md

 This repo spin up a full Avi environment in vCenter with one K8s clusters in order to demonstrate AKO.

 - K8s cluster can be configured with Antrea, Calico or Flannel as a CNI
-- if CNI is antrea, AKO can rely on LocalNodePort or ClusterIP - if CNI is not antrea, AKO will default to ClusterIP
+- if CNI is antrea, AKO can rely on NodePortLocal or ClusterIP - if CNI is not antrea, AKO will default to ClusterIP
 - For the management network, each VM is using either IP DHCP allocation or static IP address
 - For the management network, SE are using either IP DHCP allocation or Avi IPAM
 - For the K8s network, master and workers VMs are using static IP addresses and SE(s) rely on Avi IPAM